 Ethiopia (Addis Ababa)

-Africa is building a great big wall of trees through 11 countries, just under the southern edge of the Sahara, to defend the land from winds and sand.
+Africa is building a big wall of trees through 11 countries, just under the southern edge of the Sahara, to defend the land from winds and sand.

 Since 2007, millions of trees have been planted across the southern edge of the Sahara desert – with millions more to go.
 The band of trees is designed to halt the advance of the desert and create a panoply of initiatives – providing food, jobs and a future for the millions living on the frontline of climate change.
 Answering many of today’s most critical issues, it’s a growing response to challenges from food security to migration, international peace and security.

 Dr Nkosazana Dlamini Zuma, African Union Commission (AUC) Chairperson H.E